brianqian/nsuns-react/README.md

 This tool is meant to act as a tracker for the nSuns program, more info found [here](http://www.reddit.com/r/nsuns).

-At a base level, the front page will calculate your Training Max or 1 Rep Max depending on what value you enter.
-By creating an account, the user can then save these values to come back at another time.
-By clicking the Accessories button, the user can then see a pre-defined list of accessories.
+This is a full-stack CRUD application built with a React/Redux frontend and Node/Express backend writing to a SQL database.
+The front page will calculate your Training Max or 1 Rep Max depending on which value you enter.
+By creating an account, the user has access to persisted login via JWT, custom accessory plans, and saved lift values.
+Currently the editing and adding accessories function is being built.

 ## Features to be built